willtseng12/metis_projects_17/imdb_project/README.md

 ## **Files**
 `imdb_scrapy.py` is the scrpay code used to scrape movie data off of IMDB
-`movies729.csv` are the 729 movies scraped off the web, and cleaned
+`movies729.csv` contains the 729 movies scraped off the web, and cleaned